The Islamic World

 Dar al-Islam

 Muslim rulers controlled vast territories from West Africa to Indonesia, spreading a faith that united many very different cultures.
-Studying the Islamic world in this period makes for a perfect introduction to an era of empires.
+Studying the Islamic world in this period outlines the historical context students need to study this era of empires.

 View Lesson